 The journey of our Home-grown Merino collection

-Our Home-grown Merino knitwear collection has been awarded the Positive Luxury Product Innovation of the Year.
+Our Home-grown Merino knitwear collection was awarded the Positive Luxury Product Innovation of the Year.

-Launched in November 2021, this collection is grown, sheared, spun and knitted in the UK, never having to leave British soil.
-The wool travels no further than 639 miles from Daylesford Farm to our Bamford Store – a true representation of our commitment to sustainability.
+Launched in November 2021, this collection was grown, sheared, spun and knitted in the UK, never having to leave British soil.
+The wool traveled no further than 639 miles from Daylesford Farm to our Bamford Store – a true representation of our commitment to sustainability.

-Bamford is proud to be launching a first-of-its-kind merino wool knitwear collection, made entirely from natural fibres that have been grown at Daylesford Organic farm in the Cotswolds, sheared, spun and knitted in the UK.
-The milestone collection will be made from superfine merino wool that is 100% traceable from the farm where the fibres are grown, all the way through to the finished garments – without transporting overseas or across airways.
+Bamford is proud to have launched a first-of-its-kind merino wool knitwear collection, made entirely from natural fibres that have been grown at Daylesford Organic farm in the Cotswolds, sheared, spun and knitted in the UK.
+The milestone collection is made from superfine merino wool that is 100% traceable from the farm where the fibres are grown, all the way through to the finished garments – without transporting overseas or across airways.

 Tread lightly, shop consciously.